Group of young hares

 Should a young animal be in a very unfavorable place, e.g. sitting in the immediate vicinity of a street, you can carefully pick it up and release it again about 100 feet from the site.
 And don't be worried that the mother does not accept the offspring again: the mother's instinct is stronger than the fear of the human smell.
 To be on the save side, an animal that has been touched can be gently rubbed with some grass, leaves, or soil.

-you Found An injured animal?
+Have you found an injured animal?

 Please pick it up carefully and bring it to the nearest wild animal center in a box (with air holes).
 Only an expert can take care of orphan breeding and release of young wild animals.